litebird/litebird_sim/docs/source/timeordered.rst

    # Here we add 1/f noise using the detector noise
    # parameters from the detector object
-   lbs.noise.add_noise_to_observations(obs, 'one_over_f')
+   lbs.noise.add_noise_to_observations(obs, 'one_over_f', random=sim.random)

 Again, to generate noise with custom parameters, we can either use the low-level function or edit the :class:`.Observation` object to contain the desired noise parameters.

 .. testcode::